In this tutorial, we are going to discuss the Java Collection Framework and the key interfaces in it.

 The most commonly used methods in the List interface are:

-int indexOf(Object obj): Identifies the fist occurrence of obj in the collection and returns its location.
+Identifies the first occurrence of obj in the collection and returns its location.
 If the element obj is not found, -1 is returned.

 The Set Interface